-First-year students greatly increase their chances of academic success when they enroll in one of Northeastern Illinois University’s Success Programs.
-Once you are admitted to Northeastern, we will work with you to determine which program is the best fit for you.
-Northeastern offers three success programs on the Main Campus—plus individual programs at the El Centro and Carruthers Center locations.
+First-year students greatly increase their chances of academic success when they enroll in one of Northeastern Illinois University’s Success Programs!
+Northeastern offers five success programs on the Main Campus—plus individual programs at the El Centro and Carruthers Center locations.

 Carruthers Center Scholars